 Many prefer the bare-handed approach and take care not to get the wax too hot.
 Use a new sponge; old sponges tend to crumble a bit and leave behind little pieces.
 Pllace the can of wax in a pan of just boiled water and wait a few minutes for it to soften, which it does from the bottom up.

-|I tend to go heavy on the seams and then wipe them again after letting them hang for a couple of days.
-I sometimes take a hairdryer to the jacket after waxing to even out the wax, paying special attention to the seams,|
+|Go heavy on the seams and then wipe them again after letting them hang for a couple of days.
+Take a hairdryer to the jacket after waxing to even out the wax, paying special attention to the seams|

 |Any bits of wax that get on the corduroy collars are easily wiped off.|

-|I wax over any tears or worn out spots.|
+|Wax over any tears or worn out spots.|

 |Bedale in Sage - One of the Neediest|

 |With the Bedales tuck in the knit cuffs....|

 |... and always zip them up before starting.|

 |The Giant Bellows Pockets of the Border Jacket|

-|This is how it looks when I should have waited a little longer for the wax to melt.
-I just have to work it in more.|
+|This is how it looks when one should have waited a little longer for the wax to melt.
+Now it just has to be worked in more.|

-|My 1984 Gamefair Barbour - Before (on left) and After (on right)|
+|1984 Gamefair Barbour - Before (on left) and After (on right)|